Can You Lay SPC Flooring Over Old Tiles?

 Many DIY installation failures stem from neglecting the following points:

-• Installation in a moist environment: excessive moisture in the environment or ground.
-SPC is waterproof but moisture trapped under the floor over time can cause mold.
+4. Installation in a moist environment: excessive moisture in the environment or ground.
+While SPC itself is waterproof, trapped moisture beneath the floor can still cause mold over time.

 Frequently Asked Questions (FAQ)